Reclaimed Flooring, Stair Parts, and Accessories

 Combining History & Nature, One Board At A Time

-Nature and history shine through Shenandoah Furniture Gallery hardwood floors.
+Nature and history shine through Shenandoah Kitchen & Home hardwood floors.
 We make our floors one board at a time, selectively evaluating each piece for flaws or imperfections.
 We custom mill and size the boards to fit your preferences for aesthetics and performance.
 Together, we bring a warm, inviting sense of history into your home.

-The use of antique wood or reclaimed wood for stair parts & accessories, trim, base molding and casing is a beautiful way to add historical character and warmth to your home.
-Antique wood moulding and trim allows you to express your own personal style, and bring out the best in your home’s architectural features.
+The use of antique wood or reclaimed wood for stair parts and accessories, trim, base molding and casing is a beautiful way to add historical character and warmth to your home.
+Antique wood molding and trim allows you to express your own personal style, and bring out the best in your home’s architectural features.

 For the first two centuries in American history, the economy of the southern states thrived on tobacco.
-Farmers across the southeast constructed large open barn to hand and heat cure their tobacco.
+Farmers across the southeast constructed a large open barn to hand and heat cure their tobacco.
 These barns, and others like them, yield a mix of pines with a beautiful tobacco colored patina and saw kerf from the rough and rugged sawmills that cut the lumber.

 Made from the wood of century-old buildings, this flooring has matchless character and color.
 This material comes from both industry buildings and old barns from across the country.
-This lumber has heartwood, knots, and nail-holes.
+This lumber has heartwood, knots, and nail holes.
 Random widths 3″ – 9″, Random lengths 1′ – 12′ (average 5′)